 The emission inventory rule requires all air permitted facilities to submit an annual emission inventory report of criteria pollutants to the MPCA.
 This is used to track the actual pollutant emissions of each facility and then used to calculate an annual emission fee for each facility.
 Please visit the Criteria pollutant emission inventory fees page for more information about emission inventory fees.

 If your facility holds a registration Option C, Option D, or a large inventory type permit, you will submit your criteria air pollutants emission inventory electronically using the MPCA’s e-Services electronic reporting website.
 Please visit the Air emissions inventory – Electronic reporting webpage for help getting started.

-Facilities holding a registration Option B or a nonmetallic general permit must complete the appropriate form below and return the inventory report by April 1 to Jennifer Ojiaku at:
+Facilities holding a registration Option B or a nonmetallic general permit must complete the appropriate form below and return the inventory report by April 1:

 Minnesota Pollution Control Agency

 520 Lafayette Road